cagov/design-system/components/skip-to-content/readme.md

 ### Component-specific accessibility review

-- Make sure the skip to the content link is the first item to appear on focus when you tab through a webpage and has solid, 2px outline that is using `--highlight-color` variable.
+- Make sure the skip to the content link is the first item to appear on focus when you tab through a webpage and has solid, 2px outline that uses `--highlight-color` variable.
 - Make sure that skip to content id reference `href=”#main-content”` is matching actual `id` attribute in main content div.

 ### Standard accessibility review